dominodatalab/domino-research/local-notebooks/README.md

 # Usage

-Once the notebook starts, JupyterLab will print out a link to access the UI as usual, use the one with hostname `127.0.0.1`.
+Once the notebook starts, JupyterLab will print out a link to access the UI as usual, use the one with hostname `127.0.0.1` and port `8888`.

 ## Shared Data